gotzl/gps-tracker/README.md

 ## Development:
-Eclipse IDE, using avrdude_autoreset_wrapper to be able to flash the Leonardo.
+Eclipse IDE with the following platforms/libraries

 ### Platforms:
 * arduino